mirage/spamtacus/README.md

 $ dune exec ./test/test.exe
 ```
 It returns:
-- how many hams and spams habe been properly labelled (resp. true negative and true positive),
+- how many hams and spams have been properly labelled (resp. true negative and true positive),
 - how many hams have been labelled as spam (false positive),
-- how many spamls have been labelled as ham (false negative).
+- how many spams have been labelled as ham (false negative).
+- how many mails have been labelled as unknown (unconclusive result).

 ## State of the art
 See [here](soa.md).